elchead/blog/content/_index.md

   <div class="home-content">

-I'm Adrian — an aspiring software craftsman and entrepreneur, linguaphile and salsero 🕺.
+Adrian here — an aspiring software craftsman and entrepreneur.
+I'm a full-stack builder, with a focus on backend development.
+I'm working on cloud 9 (aka K8s), and love to talk about clean code and testing.

+TLDR:

+#Kubernetes #Cloud #Web #CleanCode #TDD #Rust

 See here what I'm doing [now](now) or my longer intro [here](about).
-Putting myself out here to connect with new, curious people.
-Reachouts are welcome 👋
+Putting myself out here to connect.
+Reachouts are welcome!

   </div>